mgielda/android_mars_zx3/doc/source/introduction.rst

 Additional boot files
 ---------------------

-To boot Android on the device, you will need additional files:
+To boot Android on the device, you will need some additional files:

 * devicetree.dtb
 * system_top.bin